How many EVs are registered in Wyoming?

 Q: What types of charging stations will be constructed with NEVI funding?

-A: Charging stations meeting NEVI requirements must provide Level 3 (Direct Current Fast Charging) stations capable of supporting four vehicles charging simultaneously with 150 kW of power.
+A: Charging stations meeting NEVI requirements must provide Level 3 (Direct Current Fast Charging) service capable of supporting four vehicles charging simultaneously with 150 kW of power.

 Q: Are there plans to install charging stations at the rest areas?